bhauman/rebel-readline/README.md

 where the eventual repl eval takes place.

-This service doesn't necessarily have to query the environment that the readline results are being sent to for evaluation as a great deal of functionality can be supplied locally if necessary.
+This service doesn't necessarily have to query the environment that the readline results are being sent to for evaluation.
+A great deal of functionality can be supplied by the local clojure process if necessary.
 This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
 In this case you can just use a `local-clojure-service` or perhaps a simpler service.
-If you do this you can expect less than optimal results.
+If you do this you can expect less than optimal results but multiline editing, syntax highlighting, auto indenting will all work.

-If your service doesn't at least have an accurate `rebel-readline.service.core/CurrentNs` implementation the readline prompt will not be displaying the correct namespace.
+If your service doesn't at least have an accurate `rebel-readline.service.core/CurrentNs` implementation the readline prompt will not correctly display the namespace.

 ## Keybindings